Stock Clearance Sale

 Having a vitamin and mineral-rich diet can prevent enlarged prostate gland problems; you can include the following in your daily diet:

-2. Salmon, rich in omega-3 fatty acids.
-You can get omega-three fatty acids from walnuts, canola oil, kidney beans and ground flax seeds.
+• Salmon is rich in omega-3 fatty acids.
+You can get omega-three fatty acids from walnuts, canola oil, kidney beans, and ground flax seeds.

-3. Vitamin c that is obtainable from vegetables like kale, Brussels, sprouts, broccoli, etc.
+• Vitamin C is obtainable from vegetables like kale, Brussels, sprouts, broccoli, etc.

 Myths and Facts: